Gun laws in California

 Gun laws in California regulate the sale, possession, and use of firearms and ammunition in the state of California in the United States.

 The gun laws of California are some of the most restrictive in the United States.
 A five-year Firearm Safety Certificate, obtained by paying a $25 fee, submission of applicant data to the state, and passing a written test proctored by a DOJ Certified Instructor, is required for the sale, delivery, loan, or transfer of any firearm.
 Handguns sold by dealers must be "California legal" by being listed on the state's Roster of Handguns Certified for Sale.
-This roster, which requires handgun manufacturers to pay a fee and submit specific models for safety testing, has become progressively more stringent over time and is currently the subject of a federal civil rights lawsuit on the basis that it is a de facto ban on new handgun models.
+This roster, which requires handgun manufacturers to pay a fee and submit specific models for safety testing, has become progressively more stringent over time.
+In 2013, a federal civil rights lawsuit was launched on the basis that new regulations were a de facto ban on new handgun models.
 Private sales of firearms must be done through a licensed dealer.
 All firearm sales are recorded by the state, and have a ten-day waiting period.
 Unlike most other states, California has no provision in its state constitution that explicitly guarantees an individual right to keep and bear arms.
 The California Supreme Court has maintained that most of California's restrictive gun laws are constitutional, because the state's constitution does not explicitly guarantee private citizens the right to purchase, possess, or carry firearms.
 However, U.S. Supreme Court decisions of Heller (2008) and McDonald (2010) established that the Second Amendment applies to all states within the Union, and many of California's gun laws are now being challenged in the federal courts.
 Additionally, California law heavily restricts the sale and possession of other items regarded as dangerous weapons, including but not limited to: certain knives, swords, clubs, explosives, fireworks, bows and arrows, slingshots, spears, and nunchucks.